 Mystere was amazing.
 It was a dress rehearsal, but there weren’t any accidents or anything during the show.
-There was so much going on that I didn’t know what to focus on.
-The comic relief was seamless, and clearly there to help fill the time in changing sets.
+There was so much going on that I didn’t know what to focus on sometimes.
+The comic relief was seamless and there to help fill the time in changing sets.

 There was one performer that I called la Bebe, which means “the baby” in French, but her actual character name is Bebe Francois.
 So I was pretty close.
 She had the baby thing down pat, down to the little laugh and movements.

-Then there was sort of a caricature of a clown without makeup, wearing a messy suit and wearing black Converse.
+Then there was a clown caricature without makeup, wearing a messy suit and wearing black Converse.
 If the website is correct (and they say information changes constantly), his character’s name is Brian le Petit.
-He warmed up the audience and had his own act during the show.
+He warmed up the audience and had his activities during the show.
 Very funny!!

 The music was live too.
-They were set up on either side of the stage.
-Mostly new age, but it definitely helped the story along.
+The setup for the orchestra pit was on either side of the stage.
+Mostly new age, but it helped the story along.
 I miss that in live theatre!
-Spamalot had a fake band in their pit.
-I felt cheated, haha.
+Spamalot had a fake band in their pit; I felt cheated!
 And we were too far up at Mamma Mia to see if there was a live band or not.

 There was a scene where two guys in green pants did a scene called “Hand to Hand.”
-They were really bendy and the shapes they created with their two bodies were mind-boggling.
+They were bendy, and the shapes they created with their two bodies were mind-boggling.

-Loads of audience participation too.
-Baby Francois chose a woman in the audience early in the show to play with her big ball and called her Mama.
+There were loads of audience participation too.
+Baby Francois chose a woman in the audience early to play with her big ball and called her Mama.
 Then there was a part where la Bebe stole a golf cart thing and whisked her “mama” away.
-La Bebe and her “mama” appeared during one of the scenes, later on, riding in the golf cart, and her “mama” was dressed like a clownish version of la Bebe!
+La Bebe and her “mama” appeared during one of the scenes, later on, riding in the golf cart, and her “mama” dressed like a clownish version of la Bebe!